Tutorial: Create a hierarchy of IoT Edge devices

-You can also manually register IoT Edge devices in your IoT Hub through the Azure portal or Azure Cloud Shell.
-To learn how, see the guide on how to register an IoT Edge device.
+You can also manually register IoT Edge devices in your IoT Hub through the Azure portal, Azure Cloud Shell, or Visual Studio Code.
+To learn how, see the beginning of the end-to-end guide on manually provisioning a Linux IoT Edge device.

 You can define the parent-child relationships manually as well.
 See the create a gateway hierarchy section of the how-to guide to learn more.

 Create an outputs directory for the configuration bundles in your tutorial resources directory: